AET-DevOps25/team-in-the-midst-of-chaos-there-is-also-opportunity.-sun-tzu/README.md

     ```

 5. Wait about a minute for the containers to fully initialize and connect.
-6. Open `http://localhost:8080` in your browser and enjoy some great music! 🎉
+6. Open `http://localhost:8080` (or whatever `URL` was set to) in your browser and enjoy some great music! 🎉

 ## Development